openfaas/openfaas.github.io/_posts/2022-10-26-health-and-readiness-for-functions.md

 Here, we do the first check after 60 seconds, then every other check is on a 5 second timer.

+## Scale from zero

+When scaling from zero the gateway uses the kubernetes replica count for a function to determine if the function is available before it forwards any traffic.

+If you are using a service mesh like Istio or Linkerd we recommend enabling function probing.
+With function probing enabled the gateway additionally checks the functions readiness endpoint.
+Probing can be enabled in the OpenFaaS Chart by setting `gateway.probeFunctions` to true.

+However if you run into any failed invocations whilst scaling from zero, even when you are not running a service mesh, we would recommend turning on function probing.

 ## Do I always need to set an initial delay and period seconds value?

 If you don't set the `initialDelay` or `periodSeconds` values, then OpenFaaS will default to using the default values set in the OpenFaaS Helm chart, or the defaults of Kubernetes.